-It is the equivalent of 3 A levels and successful students may progress on to university and take a nursing, midwifery or other healthcare related degree.
+It is the equivalent of three A Levels and successful students may progress on to university and take a nursing, midwifery, or other healthcare-related degrees.

 You will need to check with your chosen university if they accept Access to HE Diploma (Health) as a requirement.

 - Dedicated personal tutor support and mentoring sessions.